 I look forward to the opportunity of welcoming you into the Sixth Form.
 My goal is that after two years with us, you will have achieved to the best of your ability academically; gained your desired place at university or in the workforce; and most importantly as you leave the Sixth Form, started to take your place as an adult with a keen interest in the world in which you live, a compassion for those around you and the skills and courage to affect our world for good.

-Mr Ian Thomas, Assistant Headteacher
+Mr Jamie Saunders, Assistant Headteacher